Bowlees Visitor Centre

 The shop sells a range of maps and guidebooks together with nature inspired gifts and locally made produce.

 An upstairs gallery provides an exhibiton space for local artists and photographers.
-The next exhibiton which will run until February, will feature the work of four local artists: Paul Morgan-Clarke, Glynnis Carter, Simon Wilson and Ann Mason.
+The current exhibiton which runs until the end of April, features the work of four local artists: Paul Morgan-Clarke, Glynnis Carter, Simon Wilson and Ann Mason.

 Upper Teesdale provides a wealth of opportunities for learning outside the classroom.
 Contact Nic Cullens on 01388 528801 or email Nicola@northpenninesaonb.org.uk for further details.